Computer Technology & Electronics

 Soup-to-nuts.
 I designed the electronics and wrote the firmware for three different "

-ground-source heat-pump applications"
+ground-source heat-pump applications" for two Canadian companies no

-for two Canadian companies no longer in business (fortunately for my ego, the demise of these companies had nothing to do with me or
+longer in business (fortunately for my ego, the demise of these companies had nothing to do with me or my work).
+I selected almost of the components except the CPU chip

 - Product-1 (1989-1990) was based upon the Motorola MC68HC11A8